American Family Gunned Down While on Vacation

 Vicente Peña, the boy’s grandfather, shared his anguish with WMAQ-TV, calling the incident a “massacre” that has devastated their lives.
 Speaking in Spanish, he described the profound loss, saying his son was “shot four times in the head.”

-According to family spokesperson Contreras, The incident occurred when Jason’s father, uncle Antonio Fernández, and relative Jorge Eduardo Vargas Aguirre left their residence to purchase supplies.
+According to family spokesperson Contreras, the incident occurred when Jason’s father, uncle Antonio Fernández, and relative Jorge Eduardo Vargas Aguirre left their residence to purchase supplies.
 After failing to return, the boy’s grandfather alerted authorities, who discovered their SUV with Illinois plates, and the bodies of all three men with multiple gunshot wounds.

 Contreras stated the Mexican authorities haven’t provided a motive, though residents reportedly avoid the highway after dark due to cartel control.